 Have you ever noticed a friend's bad breath while conversing with them?
 It's possible their breath wasn't the result of too much garlic at lunch, but rather something more serious.
 When you have a condition called perio breath, problems with your gums may contribute to bad odours in your mouth.
 Here's how gum disease and bad breath are connected and what you can do to prevent both of these oral issues.

-In its early stage, known as gingivitis, the damage to your gums may be reversible.
-However, once you've developed the more serious form of gum disease known as periodontitis, the breakdown of your gum tissues is irreversible.
+In the early stage of gum disease, known as gingivitis, the damage to your gums may be reversible.
+However, once you've developed the more serious form of gum disease known as periodontitis, the breakdown of your gum tissue is irreversible.